DATTT-Team/DATTT/README.md

 DATTT
 ======

-A small do-to lists and notice manager which provides you to share your task and work together.
+A small to-do lists and notice manager which provides you to share your task and work together.

 What can you do with DATTT?
 ----------------------------

 DATTT provides
-- easy to use do-to lists
+- easy to use to-do lists
 - simple notices
 - reminders for your tasks
 - export to your google calendar